8 Tips for Putting a Customer on Hold and How to Avoid It

 It’s not that people enjoy the music they hear on hold per se, but research demonstrates that people will stay on the hold longer when there is music.
 It reassures them that they are actually still on hold without having to look at the phone.

 Choose music that is mainstream, child friendly, and not too loud to make customers more comfortable and allow them to put it on speaker if their kids are in the room.
+It also helps if the music doesn’t loop too quickly or too often, since that can be potentially alienating to your callers.

 5. Return and Apologize